SamuelRott/react-autocompletion/README.md

 There is no js solution implemented, but you can use html native arrow controls with the `<select>` and `<option>` element.

+### Datalist

+While the [`<datalist>`](https://developer.mozilla.org/en/docs/Web/HTML/Element/datalist) element gives us a nice experience his browser support is not wide enough ([Caniuse link](http://caniuse.com/#search=datalist)).
+His behaviour change on each browser and he is not supported by safari desktop and mobile.

 ### To-dos

 1. Implement a javascript solution for Arrow controls.